BrightTag/chopped-sui/README.md

 `cd` to the local repo and run `gulp start:demo` and follow the instructions

-**TODO**: demo HTML shoud be built after helpers/templates are in place

 ## Components

 Each component resides in a folder under `src/components`.